sammiej23/kubernetes-ckad/README.md

 # kubernetes-ckad
-Commands used in CKAD along with reference YAML files
+This repo contains commands used in CKAD along with reference YAML files.

 In Q4 2020, I studied for the Kubernetes Application Developer Certification, [following this course](https://www.udemy.com/course/certified-kubernetes-application-developer/).